Winter Rash: Why Your Skin Flares Up in Cold Weather

 Escaping indoors offers no relief.
 Furnaces, radiators, and space heaters blast warm air that contains almost no humidity.
 This heated air acts like a sponge, absorbing moisture from everything it touches, including skin.

-People spend approximately 85% of winter indoors, meaning prolonged exposure to these drying conditions.
-The constant cycling between cold outdoor air and hot indoor air creates stress on the skin barrier, weakening its ability to retain moisture over time.
+People spend approximately 85% of the winter indoors, leading to prolonged exposure to these drying conditions.
+The constant cycling between cold outdoor air and hot indoor air stresses the skin barrier, weakening its ability to retain moisture over time.

 Triggers: From Wool Fabrics to Hot Showers

 Beyond environmental factors, daily habits worsen winter skin problems.
 Wool sweaters and synthetic fabrics irritate sensitive skin through friction.
-Hot showers feel wonderful on cold days but strip away natural oils that protect skin.
-Winter rash often represents dry skin exacerbated by cold and dry environmental conditions, meaning these additional triggers compound existing problems.
+Hot showers feel wonderful on cold days, but they strip away the natural oils that protect the skin.
+Winter rash often reflects dry skin exacerbated by cold, dry environmental conditions, meaning these additional triggers compound existing problems.

 Common Types of Cold-Weather Skin Irritation